 The trouble: Much like HipKey, the (mission critical) iOS app for the device constantly loses track of its fucking device.
 It’s not that it isn’t paired, but for some reason the app doesn’t know it.
 The fix?
 Force quit the app several times per day.
 And that was after it took me ages to figure out the workaround.
 “Oh, it’s so great, you can track your activity, yay!
 P.S.
 Hours of configuration hassles included!”
 I’ve also slowly learned that the app will often find the FuelBand … eventually, after 10-30 seconds.
 About the half the time!
 Fuck!

-Pebble, the famous Kickstarter smartwatch.
+Pebble, the famous Kickstarter smartwatch, now defunct.
 Again, I like the device itself, and would generally give it a good review if it weren’t for …

 The trouble: Before iOS 7, email notifications would fail every time the pairing was broken, and had to be restored with “the Pebble finger dance” — just resetting the settings.
 Bit of a deal-breaker.
 It was all supposed to get better with iOS 7 and a firmware update.
 But no!
 Now the device requires — I just love the level of “bad idea” here — two Bluetooth pairings, one of them dedicated to notifications.
 You’ll never guess which pairing fails three times a day!